 The majority of the tents are a 3 or 4 season.
 What does each season mean?
 If you plan to camp in the spring, summer and fall, when the weather isn’t too harsh, you will be okay with a 3 season tent.

-If you will be camping through the whole year then it is best to get a 4 season tent.
+If you will be camping through the whole year and need to stay warm in your tent, then it is best to get a 4 season tent.
 This type of tent has more material and less mesh to protect you in harsh weather conditions.
 So, think about what time you will be camping the most.
 If you don’t plan to camp in the winter or at remote cold areas then choose a 3 season one.

 Tents come with weather-protecting fabrics and coatings.
 The most common tent materials are polyester, nylon, cotton and polycotton.
 Which material is the best?
 First you should know a few things about these fabrics.